oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta program.md

 ## Support

-For additional help, please contact me on [Ko-fi](https://ko-fi.com/oxdcq), Discord, or [GitHub](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).
+For additional help, please contact me on [Ko-fi](https://ko-fi.com/oxdcq) or [GitHub](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).
 For security and privacy details, see [[security|Security and Privacy Policy]].